 6. Tree roots

 Tree roots that grow beneath the foundation can also cause uneven and sagging floors in your home.
-Apart from causing it to expand and crack, these roots suck moisture off your floors to leave the foundation dry and shriveled.
+Besides causing it to expand and crack, these roots suck moisture off your floors, leaving the foundation dry and shriveled.
 The roots can also cause the soil to parch and settle unevenly.
 When planting trees around your home, ensure they are planted as far away from your foundation as possible.

 7. Natural sinkhole formation

 Sinkholes are caused by water that drains underground.
 If you don’t have adequate external drainage around your home, you are at a higher risk of encountering this problem.
-When water drains underground, it may cause subterranean soil erosion that can lead to underground caverns.
+When water drains underground, it may cause subterranean soil erosion, leading to underground caverns.
 Sinkholes typically trigger severe foundation issues, so it helps if you recognize the signs early to mitigate their effects.

 Sinkhole formation signs may include:

 - Higher than regular water bills that indicate underground water leaks